 The fore/aft position of your cleat is potentially the easiest to set.
 It is the least likely of the three axes to lead to any injuries if it isn’t just right on the first try.

 The most common methodology today is to set cleats in the area of the metatarsal-phalangeal joint (MPJ) of the third toe, based on a guesstimate.

-From there, it’s been my experience that for riders who engage in solo or long efforts (triathlon, breakaway specialists or just-riding-my-damn-bike) moving things more to the heel is better.
-For riders waiting for that last 200 meters, moving things towards the toe allows for a bit more springing ‘snap’.
+For riders waiting for that burst of sprinting power in the last 200 metres, moving things towards the toe allows for a bit more springing ‘snap’.

 Sit upright with the feet at 90 degrees to the tibia, then roll forward at the hip, do the feet rotate in or out?